bald-pi/CustomerFeedback/README.md

 ## Technical decisions

 In section *2.2.
-Feedback Submission Endpoint* for *customer_id* I made a custom extension method that returs random numbers from 0 to 5000 for sake of simplicity.
+Feedback Submission Endpoint* for *customer_id* I implemented a custom extension method that generates random numbers between 0 and 5000 for simplicity.